DataDog/datadog-agent/docs/dogstatsd/configuration.md

 # DogStatsD

-Information on DogStatsD, configuration and troubleshooting is available in the Datagdog documentation:
+Information on DogStatsD, configuration and troubleshooting is available in the Datadog documentation:
 [https://docs.datadoghq.com/developers/dogstatsd/][1]

 **The documentation available in this directory is intended for Dogstatsd developers.**